Tempero | AI-Powered Safety Verification for Automated Mobility

 CARE — Contextual Automation Risk Engine

-Tempero’s Pay‑As‑Your‑System‑Drives platform gives insurers precise, dynamic underwriting factors based on the real‑world performance of connected and automated vehicles.
-Powered by our Contextual Automation Risk Engine (CARE) — built on Tempero’s OSCFuzzer technology — it moves beyond static, historical models by simulating rich combinations of driver behavior, driving conditions, automation features, and V2X connectivity to produce personalized, explainable risk scores.
+Tempero’s Pay-As-Your-System-Drives platform gives insurers precise, dynamic underwriting factors based on real-world performance of connected and automated vehicles.
+Built on OSCFuzzer technology, CARE moves beyond static historical models by simulating rich combinations of driver behavior, driving conditions, automation features, and V2X connectivity.

 Fairer Pricing

-Premiums aligned with the actual safety performance of each policyholder’s vehicle and driving context.
+Premiums aligned with actual safety performance of each policyholder’s vehicle and driving context.

 Smarter Risk Selection